Home

 9 Jan.
 '15: Discussion of introduction of 1/3 staters revised.

-9 Sep.
-'16: Discussion of earliest electrum coinage revised and clarified.
+30 Sep.
+'15: Discussion of reason for earliest coinage revised again.

 3 Nov.
 '21: Northern J mint revised to note Artemision coin.